worldpeaceorelse/Digital-Pet-Device-for-CDDA/README.md

 # Virtual Pet Devices for Cataclysm

 Adds digital pet devices ("Zombivices" or "Zpets") to CDDA.
-Raise, train, battle, and evolve virtual monsters across 27 egg lineages with 165 unique forms.
+Raise, train, battle, evolve and neglect virtual monsters (all based on C:DDA monsters) across 27 egg lineages with 165 unique forms.

 ## Features